 Only NuMen eat Nu Salt.
 Enjoy your fake salt product.
 I eat old fashioned sodium chloride because that what a man eats.
 I use tablespoons because teaspoons of sodium chloride are for weaklings.

 You want maximum water retention to get a better pump.
-Don’t come crying to me when you lose your pump and start developing a vagina because you ate that slop.
+Don’t come crying to me when you lose your pump and start developing a vegana because you ate that slop.

-I will literally come to your house on a roid rage and fuck your Nu Vag because that’s what a man does to men who don’t act like men.
+I will literally come to your house on a roid rage and frick your Nu Vag because that’s what a man does to men who don’t act like men.
 It’s in the Bible.

 >is this a safe alternative to salt